Obama commutes Chelsea Manning’s sentence and she will be released from prison in May

 Manning has spent more than six years behind bars.
 She was convicted in military court in 2013 of six violations of the Espionage Act and 14 other offenses for leaking more than 700,000 documents and some battlefield video to WikiLeaks.

-She was known as Bradley Manning at the time of her 2010 arrest and is being held at the military prison at Fort Leavenworth, Kansas.
+Manning, a transgender woman, was known as Bradley Manning at the time of her 2010 arrest and is being held at the all-male military prison at Fort Leavenworth, Kansas.
 Manning was an intelligence analyst in Iraq and has acknowledged leaking the documents, but has said it was done to raise public awareness about the effects of war on civilians.

 She attempted suicide twice last year, according to her lawyers, citing her treatment at Leavenworth.